NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

 ![Random Exploration Policy](assets/random_exploration.png)

 First, we need to randomly select a `goal_pose` in the boxes are, which is implemented in the `createWaypoints()` and `updateCurrentWaypoint()`.
-Then we need to check where the selected `goal_pose` has collides with the obstacles, a circular collision check is implemented in the `isPointInObstacle` function.
+Then we need to check where the selected `goal_pose` has collides with the obstacles, which is implemented in the `isPointInObstacle` function.
 If the `goal_pose` is not in the obstacles, we can navigate to the `goal_pose` directly, if not we need to select another `goal_pose`.
 The robot will keep exploring the box location until the object is detected.

+#### Collision Checking Policy

+In the random exploration process, we need to check whether the selected `goal_pose` is in the obstacles.
+Initially, we had an idea to subsribe the `/gazebo/global_costmap` and use a circular collision checking method to to check whether the `goal_pose` is in the obstacles.
+However, we found that the global costmap does not contain the information of the spawned boxes, so the method can not work properly.

+Then we implemented the function by subscribing the `box_markers` topic and decided whether the random selected `goal_pose` is near these `box_poses` location.
+The function is implemented in the `isPointInObstacle()` function (in `box_explorer_node.cpp`).

 ## Project Structure